skramm/homog2d/docs/homog2d_manual.md

 }
 ```

-Please note that if not a polygon, or if applied on a open type, then the `area()` function will return 0 but the the `centroid()` function will throw.
+Please note that if not a polygon, or if applied on a open type, then the `area()` function will return 0
+but the `centroid()` function will throw.

 For closed types, you can determine its convexity:
 ```C++